 Before you buy new paint, or even pick out a color, first determine if painting the door is really the best step forward.
 Are we putting a Band-Aid on a broken femur?
 Take into account the condition of the garage door?

-• Is it dented or warped?
+- Is it dented or warped?
+Is it an Aluminum garage door?

-• Are their panels missing?
+- Are there panels missing?

-• Have bugs eaten out large holes in your door?
+- Have bugs eaten out large holes in your door?

-• Is the wood badly decayed?
+- Is the wood badly decayed?

-• Are there safety issues to think about?
+- Are there safety issues to think about?

-• How smooth does the door open?
+- How smooth does the door open?

-• Do you trust the door with your kids?
+- Do you trust the door with your kids?

 Okay, if you’ve passed the is-it-actually-broken test, let’s get to painting:

-1. Prepare the Surface of Your Garage Door
+Start By Cleaning the Surface of Your Garage Door

 Like a blank canvas, you need a garage door that is free of dirt and blemishes.
 Any dirt stuck to the garage door will remain stuck there covered in a fresh coat of paint.
 This can cause a strange texture, bubbles, or immediate peeling once the paint’s been dry for a few days.